AstarNetwork/builders-program/README.md

 ### When will the Builders Program commence and how long will it run for?

 The Builders Programs for both Plasm Network and Shiden Network will go live soon after winning their respective parachain auctions i.e. Polkadot for Plasm and Kusama for Shiden.
+We accept applications all year round.

 ### What is the difference between Plasm Network and Shiden Network?